tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 You can of course virtualise your development environment to keep attackers at bay, but this won't protect you from attacks that target your project rather than just your machine.

-If you are collaborating with others, your code will be stored somewhere remotely and it is important to manage access.
-Providers like GitHub and GitLab have this built in, but you can still mess up the configuration, so checking access regularly can prevent accidents.

-You will usually use an integrated development environment (IDE) to edit and interact with source code.
-These editors all have different threat models and you need to consider what you trust.

 ---
 ## IDEs
 	Code Execution Everywhere

+You will usually use an integrated development environment (IDE) to edit and interact with source code.
+These editors all have different threat models and you need to consider what you trust.

-Let's look at some examples of what can happen, who you can trust and what you can trust when using Visual Studio Code.
+Let's look at some examples of what can happen, when using Visual Studio Code.
 Most of these apply to other IDEs as well, but VSCode is the most prominent.

-What happens when you check out a foreign repository?
+What happens when you check out and open a foreign repository?

+---
+/assets/vscode-rce.mp4

 VSCode will ask you if you trust it, because it has so many features that a malicious repo could execute code on your system, and they can't guarantee that this won't happen with the default features enabled.

+This is why we see code executed in the terminal and a meme displayed in the embedded browser feature without running anything.

+Let's be realistic - who here **always** opens unknown repositories in the restricted mode?
+The user interface suggests to go with the nice blue trust button anyway.

 VSCode has introduced a sandbox for untrusted projects to limit features, but even this sandbox is not fail-safe, so it is really necessary to trust projects before opening them in VSCode.